-We value ICT within our school and acknowledged the wealth of resources it offers for us all as learners and different approaches to learning that it supports.
+We value Computing within our school and acknowledge the wealth of resources it offers for us all as learners and different approaches to learning that it supports.

 As a community, it is really important that we all work together to ensure that we all stay safe when using technology.
 Online Safety is no longer just talking about the internet but making safe and responsible choices when using a whole host of technologies such as; computers, games consoles (such as Xbox), mobile phones, televisions, tablets, ipads and the list continues to grow!

-At school, we embed eSafety in our school curriculum.
-We work closely with Hertfordshire Grid for Learning (HGFL) to ensure that we are up to date with current advice and practice.
+At school, we embed e-Safety in our school curriculum.
+We work closely with Herts for Learning to ensure that we are up to date with current advice and practice.

-Any concerns regarding e-safety should be brought to the immediate attention of the head teacher, Ms T McBride who is our eSafety co-ordinator.
-Our eSafety link governor is Mrs Anne Mitchell (Safeguarding governor).
+Any concerns regarding e-Safety should be brought to the immediate attention of the head teacher, Ms T McBride who is our e-Safety co-ordinator.

 We have added some documents below that contain useful information on how to keep your children safe, tips on how to initiate conversations around the subject of Online Safety and specific advice on online gaming and parental controls.

 Expectations and responsibilities for parents: